 It is a long-term method of treatment for episodes of mania, hypomania (less severe mania) and depression.
 It's usually prescribed for at least 6 months.

 You will need regular blood tests to monitor your kidney and thyroid while taking lithium.
-Your GP can help you.
+Your GP can talk to you about this.

 Anticonvulsant medicines